Apple hopes its Maps do-over gets you where you need to go

 One big benefit of Apple Maps over Google Maps could be privacy.
 Apple encrypts data collected by its mapping vans, and it uses artificial intelligence to blur faces and license plates.
 If something seems off, Apple will send humans to check routes or specific locations.

-While Apple Maps makes predictions for the navigational routes you'll need to go regular places like your home or the office, that's kept private.
+While Apple Maps makes predictions for the navigational routes you'll need to go to regular places like your home or the office, that's kept private.
 When you choose a route, the data is anonymized before it's sent to Apple.
-Apple doesn't build a profile about you, keep your specific route history or associate your routes or map data with your Apple ID.
+The company doesn't build a profile about you, keep your specific route history or associate your routes or map data with your Apple ID.

 "We collect data -- when we do it -- in an anonymous fashion, in subsections of the whole, so we couldn't even say that there is a person that went from point A to point B," Cue told TechCrunch.